 Welcome to the CITY OF ISLETON

-The Isleton Historical Preservation Board was created to work with building owners to help preserve the history of the historical buildings on Main Street.
+The Isleton Historical Preservation Review Board was created to work with building owners to help preserve the historical buildings on Main Street.
 The Isleton Brannan-Andrus Historical Society received phase one grant monies to restore the Bing Kong Tong Building which was a community, worship and school center for the Chinese in the late 1800’s.
 The 2nd phase is in process of being completed which will be the Isleton Museum.

 Over the past 8 years, Isleton has been working with the developers to complete the “Village on the Delta” housing development on the east end of town.
 The City is hoping to bring in the bay area commuters to this charming little town.
 Isleton is only 60 miles to San Francisco and 20 miles to the Bay Area Rapid Transit Station.

 In the past few years Isleton is slowly moving in a positive direction since the 2008 financial crisis.
 New businesses are starting to open up such as the Wandering Gypsy Artistry, Mei Wah Beer Room, Main Street Discoveries, Forever Summer (Antiques), The Joint Restaurant, Yes My Sweets BBQ and Catering, Looney Trinkets and Treasures, and Floating Lotus massage business.
 The City is anxiously waiting for Manny's Barzzeria to open soon at 212 2nd Street (formerly Ernie's Cafe).